CourseraConsumerAffairs Unaccredited Brand

 Since launching in early 2013, Verified Certificates have become a key tool for learners to build and showcase skills to advance their careers.
 Of the learners who have earned a Verified Certificate, over 60 percent shared the credentials on their LinkedIn profile.
 A joint Duke/RTI study found that employers across a range of sectors look favorably upon online courses and accomplishments.
 Coursera is now one of the most recognized and trusted online destinations for learners looking to acquire and validate knowledge to the world.
 In fact, Coursera was recognized in fall 2014 by Linkedin as one of the most widely used Certificate Providers on their platform.

 In addition, Coursera is increasing its Specializations offerings.
 A Specialization is a targeted series of courses designed to build high-demand skills and subject matter expertise in fields like data science and business management.
 Each Specialization offers learners the opportunity to complete a unique final project which connects what they’ve learned to relevant, real-world scenarios.

-Coursera Company Profile
+Coursera Company Information

 - Company Name: